sucipriya/Pokemon/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `To Run the Application`
+Extract Project
+npm install
+npm run start: To run the application npm run serve-json: To run the database

 ### `npm test`

 If we face any error on jest-watch, Please execute below command